 Abay’s achievements as a literary figure are impressive.
-Under the guidance of banished Russian intellectuals who he met in Semey, he became one of the founding figures of Kazakh literature.
+Under the guidance of banished Russian intellectuals whom he met in Semey, he became one of the founding figures of Kazakh literature.
 His work – which tries to blend Eastern tradition with modern Western ideas – fits nicely into the national image projected by the current Kazakh government.
-Explains the nice building.

 Overwhelmingly, this is a museum for locals.
 As a foreign tourist, you can still enjoy the displays of Kazakh customs and values here.
 Surprisingly, and disappointingly, you will not find out much about Abay’s poetry or his vision for his beloved Kazakh people.
 Furthermore, all exhibits are subtitled in Kazakh only.
 If you do not have your own guide as a foreigner, local guides will squeeze out some Russian, but not with glee.

 At the same time (and this took us a long time to begin to understand), ancestors play an important role in the lives of Kazakhs.
 It is a fascinating, little understood facet of life in Kazakhstan.
 It is important as well: ancestors, even if they are dead and buried long ago, continue to shape social reality and political discourse.

 Ancestors play an active, caring role in the lives of many Kazakhs.
 They are invoked as role models, convey their spiritual energy, mediate individual relationships with God, and build communities based on immediate as well as fictive kinship.
 And so this museum, and the figure of Abay, can help us peel away another layer of Kazakhstan.